Daynlight/Portfolio/cv.md

 ## About me

-Software developer with over 4 years of programming experience, currently focused on C and C++.
-I enjoy low-level and cross-platform development, including networking, windowing, engines, and tools.
-I have strong ambitions and want to keep improving my skills in systems programming and graphics.
+Software developer with over 4 years of non‑commercial programming experience, currently focused on C and C++.
+I enjoy low‑level and cross‑platform development, including networking, windowing, engines, and tools.
+I have strong ambitions and want to keep improving my skills in systems programming, performance, and graphics.
+I learn new concepts quickly and can implement them with relatively little ramp‑up time.
+I’m also good at understanding and re‑creating existing systems based on ideas, documentation, or limited reference code.

 ## Programming Languages

 - C, C++
-- C#
 - Python
 - SQL
 - GLSL, HLSL